Pfizer Inc. (NYSE:PFE) Shares Sold by Fulton Bank N.A.

-Fulton Bank N.A. trimmed its holdings in Pfizer Inc. (NYSE:PFE) by 6.9% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 168,135 shares of the biopharmaceutical company’s stock after selling 12,506 shares during the quarter.
-Fulton Bank N.A.’s holdings in Pfizer were worth $7,232,000 as of its most recent filing with the Securities and Exchange Commission.
+Fulton Bank N.A. lowered its stake in Pfizer Inc. (NYSE:PFE) by 6.9% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 168,135 shares of the biopharmaceutical company’s stock after selling 12,506 shares during the quarter.
+Fulton Bank N.A.’s holdings in Pfizer were worth $7,232,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Amundi acquired a new stake in Pfizer during the 2nd quarter worth about $787,786,000.
-Franklin Resources Inc. raised its holdings in Pfizer by 34.5% during the 2nd quarter.
-Franklin Resources Inc. now owns 35,709,729 shares of the biopharmaceutical company’s stock worth $1,398,393,000 after buying an additional 9,156,521 shares during the period.
-Canada Pension Plan Investment Board raised its holdings in Pfizer by 125.2% during the 1st quarter.
-Canada Pension Plan Investment Board now owns 13,765,773 shares of the biopharmaceutical company’s stock worth $498,734,000 after buying an additional 7,654,145 shares during the period.
-Vanguard Group Inc. raised its holdings in Pfizer by 1.2% during the 2nd quarter.
-Vanguard Group Inc. now owns 456,203,630 shares of the biopharmaceutical company’s stock worth $17,864,934,000 after buying an additional 5,289,511 shares during the period.
-Finally, Natixis raised its holdings in Pfizer by 318.7% during the 2nd quarter.
-Natixis now owns 5,800,375 shares of the biopharmaceutical company’s stock worth $227,143,000 after buying an additional 4,414,933 shares during the period.
-64.99% of the stock is owned by institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+Mariner LLC lifted its holdings in Pfizer by 6.9% in the second quarter.
+Mariner LLC now owns 864,581 shares of the biopharmaceutical company’s stock worth $33,858,000 after purchasing an additional 55,612 shares during the period.
+Usca Ria LLC lifted its holdings in Pfizer by 11.6% in the 2nd quarter.
+Usca Ria LLC now owns 504,526 shares of the biopharmaceutical company’s stock valued at $19,757,000 after acquiring an additional 52,362 shares during the last quarter.
+Advisor Group Holdings Inc. lifted its holdings in Pfizer by 4.4% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 2,090,666 shares of the biopharmaceutical company’s stock valued at $81,925,000 after acquiring an additional 88,276 shares during the last quarter.
+Carolina Wealth Advisors LLC lifted its holdings in Pfizer by 7.1% in the 2nd quarter.
+Carolina Wealth Advisors LLC now owns 112,745 shares of the biopharmaceutical company’s stock valued at $4,415,000 after acquiring an additional 7,456 shares during the last quarter.
+Finally, Advisors Capital Management LLC lifted its holdings in Pfizer by 11.2% in the 2nd quarter.
+Advisors Capital Management LLC now owns 38,316 shares of the biopharmaceutical company’s stock valued at $1,500,000 after acquiring an additional 3,860 shares during the last quarter.
+64.99% of the stock is owned by institutional investors and hedge funds.

+A number of brokerages have weighed in on PFE.
+Benchmark upped their price target on shares of Pfizer from $29.00 to $45.00 and gave the company a “buy” rating in a report on Friday, November 5th.
+Independent Research raised shares of Pfizer to a “buy” rating and set a $53.00 price target for the company in a report on Thursday.
+Truist initiated coverage on Pfizer in a report on Tuesday, July 27th.
+They set a “buy” rating and a $43.00 price objective on the stock.
+Morgan Stanley boosted their price objective on Pfizer from $45.00 to $48.00 and gave the stock an “equal weight” rating in a report on Tuesday, October 12th.
+Finally, Cantor Fitzgerald restated a “buy” rating and set a $60.00 price objective on shares of Pfizer in a report on Friday, November 5th.
+Eight investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $46.31.

+Pfizer (NYSE:PFE) last released its quarterly earnings data on Tuesday, November 2nd.
+The biopharmaceutical company reported $1.34 EPS for the quarter, topping analysts’ consensus estimates of $1.08 by $0.26.
+Pfizer had a return on equity of 31.66% and a net margin of 27.66%.
+The firm had revenue of $24.09 billion for the quarter, compared to the consensus estimate of $22.82 billion.
+During the same quarter in the prior year, the company posted $0.72 earnings per share.
+The firm’s revenue was up 134.4% on a year-over-year basis.
+Equities research analysts expect that Pfizer Inc. will post 4.2 earnings per share for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 6th.
+Investors of record on Friday, November 5th will be issued a $0.39 dividend.
+The ex-dividend date of this dividend is Thursday, November 4th.
+This represents a $1.56 dividend on an annualized basis and a yield of 3.14%.
+Pfizer’s dividend payout ratio is currently 46.43%.

-In other Pfizer news, insider John D. Young sold 150,000 shares of the stock in a transaction on Thursday, November 11th.
-The stock was sold at an average price of $50.06, for a total transaction of $7,509,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+In related news, insider John D. Young sold 150,000 shares of the stock in a transaction that occurred on Thursday, November 11th.
+The stock was sold at an average price of $50.06, for a total value of $7,509,000.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
 Corporate insiders own 0.05% of the company’s stock.

-Pfizer (NYSE:PFE) last announced its earnings results on Tuesday, November 2nd.
-The biopharmaceutical company reported $1.34 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.08 by $0.26.
-The firm had revenue of $24.09 billion during the quarter, compared to analysts’ expectations of $22.82 billion.
-Pfizer had a return on equity of 31.66% and a net margin of 27.66%.
-The company’s revenue was up 134.4% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.72 earnings per share.
-Sell-side analysts anticipate that Pfizer Inc. will post 4.2 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, December 6th.
-Investors of record on Friday, November 5th will be paid a $0.39 dividend.
-The ex-dividend date is Thursday, November 4th.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 3.14%.
-Pfizer’s payout ratio is 46.43%.

 Pfizer Profile